Every day CUT THE WRAP

-We invite all students and families to join the “Friends of Waurn Ponds Creek” on Sunday 31 July to celebrate National Tree Planting day, supporting their efforts of creating a “Nature corridor” by planting indigenous trees, shrubs and grasses adjacent to existing plantings in a bid to increase biodiversity along the river and help save the threatened Yarra Pigmy Perch that resides in the creek.
+We invite all students and families to join the “Friends of Waurn Ponds Creek” on Sunday 4 September for a Tree Planting day, supporting their efforts of creating a “Nature corridor” by planting indigenous trees, shrubs and grasses adjacent to existing plantings in a bid to increase biodiversity along the river and help save the threatened Yarra Pigmy Perch that resides in the creek.

-“Friends” will gather from 9:00am on the site between Brearly Reserve Bridge and Winter St. Note: This site may be accessed via the walking track either from Winter St or from Grove Road.
+“Friends” will gather from 9:00am on the site between Brearley Reserve Bridge and Winter Street.
+Note: This site may be accessed via the walking track either from Winter Street or from Grove Road.

-For more information regarding the tree planting site map and COVID Questionnaire, visit the Friends of Waurn Ponds Creek website below: https://www.friendsofwaurnpondscreek.org.au/aa%202022/07%20July%2031.html
+For more information regarding the tree planting site map and COVID Questionnaire, visit the Friends of Waurn Ponds Creek website below;

-All donations (washed and dried) may be delivered to the Reception of either campus.
+All donations (washed and dried) may be delivered to Reception of either campus.